 Recorded: April 2017

-In this video, we will show you how to rebalance your InfluxEnterprise clusters to keep your solution performant and highly available.
+In this video, we will show you how to rebalance your InfluxEnterprise clusters to keep your solution performing well and highly available.

 Watch the webinar “Rebalancing your InfluxEnterprise clusters” by clicking on the download button on the right.
 This will open the recording.

 Here is an unedited transcript of the webinar “Rebalancing your InfluxEnterprise clusters.”
 This is provided for those who prefer to read than watch the webinar.
 Please note that the transcript is raw.
 We apologize for any transcribing errors.

 • Regan Kuchan: Technical Writer, InfluxData